 Child's name:

 Referral details:

 Time: Date:

 Place:

 Referrer's details:

 Name:

 Address:

 Contact telephone no:

 Job Title:

 Relationship to child

-Child's details (where a available):
+Child's details (where a vailable):

 Name:

-Age: Date of b irth: Gender:
+Age: Date of bi rth: Gender:

 Address:

 Household structure:

 School: Class: Teacher:

-School: Class: reacher:

-Ethnicity/Tribe: Language spoken:
+Ethnicity/Tribe: Language spoken :

 Religion: Any Disability:

-Identity no: Status/whose leg al responsibility:
+Identity no: Status/whose lega al responsibility:

 Was the abuse observed or suspected?
 Is this concern based on first-hand information or information divulged to you by someone else?
 Did the child disclose abuse to you?
 Details of concern: Date, time, and location of alleged incident Nature of the allegation - neglect, physical abuse, emotional abuse, sexual abuse: Your personal observations (visible injuries, child's emotional state, etc).
-Make a clear distinction between fact and opinion or hearsay. clear distinction between fact and opinion of hearsay.
+Make a clear distinction between fact and opinion or hearsay.
 Write exactly what the child or other source said to you and how you responded to him/her.
 (Do not lead the child - record actual details.)
 Were any other children/people involved in the alleged incident?
-Trois any other ofmaren/people inverved in the dileged including.